ahendler/LexAudit/README.md

 python3 -m lexaudit.main
 ```

-The pipeline will load sample data from `data/cleaned/stj/sample_10_with_fulltext.json` and process the legal citations through the extraction, retrieval, and resolution stages.
+The pipeline will load sample data from `data/cleaned/stj/sample_10_with_fulltext.json` and process citations through extraction, resolution, and retrieval stages.

 ## How to Use (Programmatic Example)